wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Progressive disclosure

 We can add supplementary information in documentation with the HTML `<details>` element.
-This relies on HTML syntax, which can be hard to author consistently, so keep this type of formatting to a strict minimum.
+This relies on HTML syntax, which can be hard to author consistently, so keep this type of formatting to a minimum.

 ```html
 <details>